Agent Skills

 Payment denied unexpectedly

-The denial response includes a
+The denial response includes customer-facing

-violations array listing every rule that failed.
+reasons.
 Common causes:- Spend limit exceeded.
 Check daily/weekly/monthly counters in Agents > Spend Tracking.

 - Counterparty not on allowlist.
 If you have an